-In our last post, we explained why you should be spending at least as much time on efforts to retain existing customers as you spend acquiring new ones.
-The basic principle behind a customer retention strategy is to give customers reasons and incentives to come back for more.
+We’ve spoken before about why you should be spending at least as much time on your efforts to retain existing customers as you spend acquiring new ones and you may remember that making use of a customer database is essential to achieving that goal.

 Under-promise but over-deliver